 Year 5 pupils take part in an amazing carousel of activities on Saturday mornings, including archery, orienteering, natural navigation, and putting up tents and shelters.

 As the year concludes, our Lower School pupils come together for campfires and outdoor cooking during the campouts and cook-out.
 Year 4 children learn to set up their own tents, prepare their supper on Trangia stoves, and experience the thrill of sleeping under canvas within the school grounds.

 Here at Hazlegrove, we take immense pride in our remarkable surroundings and aim to instil a deep appreciation for the great outdoors in all our students.
 Our Outdoor Education programmes are not only enriching but also great fun, fostering a lifelong love for nature.

 For our Year 7 pupils seeking a challenge, the Exmoor Challenge awaits.
 This annual event takes place on the Saturday of the first May Bank Holiday weekend.
 Pupils form teams of four and embark on a 16-mile adventure across Exmoor, following a prescribed route.
 This route is unmarked, adding an element of navigation and strategy to the challenge.
 Along the way, they must arrive at checkpoints at specified times and answer quiz questions, putting their skills to the test.

-Hazlegrove pupils have had tremendous success in the Junior sections of this competition in recent years achieving results including:
+Hazlegrove pupils have achieved remarkable success in the Junior sections of this competition in recent years, showcasing their resilience, teamwork, and outdoor prowess.